Cape Girardeau City Council holds virtual meeting, discusses COVID-19 changes

 According to Mayor Bob Fox, about 40 officials from various local organizations participate in a conference call every morning at 8:30 a.m. to receive daily updates regarding what's happening nearby and around the state.

 "Really, in Missouri, we're not too bad off," Fox said.
-"There are places where there are [ersonal protective equipment] shortages -- St. Louis, mostly.
+"There are places where there are [personal protective equipment] shortages -- St. Louis, mostly.
 But for the most part, our state is in pretty good shape and our city is in pretty good shape."

 This story available to you free thanks to the support of